"Culture hides more than it reveals, and strangely enough what it hides, it hides most effectively from its own participants.

 If you are looking to create relationships with your customer, we can help direct that conversation from the beginning.
 The words you choose matter and sometimes, all you need to do is adjust your approach.

 Who is your audience?
-The 2010 census revealed that the U.S.'s demographic is rapidly changing.
-The two fastest growing groups are Hispanics and Asian Americans.
-One in five households now speak a language other than English.
+The 2020 census revealed that the U.S.'s demographic is rapidly changing.
+The two fastest growing groups are Hispanics and Asian Americans (up 23% and 35.6% respectively since the 2010 census).
+Nearly 22% of households now speak a language other than English.
 Research has shown that companies are responding to this change.

 If those you are trying to reach identify with more than one culture, you have a challenge and an opportunity.
 Think your audience isn't diverse?
 Age and gender also affect the way we process information, so you could be missing an important audience in your own community.